Aegon Transamerica Foundation

 Eligibility Requirements

-• Organizations must be qualified IRS 501(c)(3) nonprofits
+• Organisations must be qualified IRS 501(c)(3) nonprofits

-• Geographic priority given to organizations in and around: Atlanta GA, Baltimore MD, Canton MA, Cedar Rapids IA, Denver CO, Harrison NY, Plano TX, Saint Paul MN, St. Petersburg FL, and Los Angeles CA
+• Geographic priority given to organisations in and around: Atlanta GA, Baltimore MD, Canton MA, Cedar Rapids IA, Denver CO, Harrison NY, Plano TX, Saint Paul MN, St. Petersburg FL, and Los Angeles CA

 Decision Timeline